4ms/metamodule/docs/firmware-loading.md

 If you need to load new firmware, then do this:

-1) Install a jumper on `Control Expander` header that bridges the top-left pin and the pin just to the right of it.
+1) Install a "Freeze jumper" on `Control Expander` header that bridges the top-left pin and the pin just to the right of it.
 Make sure you use the right header, it's the one above the Wifi header, near the `y` and `z` pots.
 The jumper should be horizontal, not vertical, on the top row of pins all the way to the left: